Sponsors & Fellow Travelers

 The fellow traveler method of ACA sponsorship seems to work best for us because it places us on equal footing with our sponsor.
 We can drop our people-pleasing or self-sufficient traits and ask for help.
 We do not have to feel intimidated.
 We also learn we can make mistakes and not have to know all the answers to be helped.

-When Should I Get a Sponsor?
-As Soon As Possible.
+As soon as possible.
 Go to meetings, listen to what others are saying.
 When you find someone who you can relate to, ask them if they will be your sponsor.
 The question can be as formal or informal as you want.
 It can be a direct, “will you be my sponsor” or it might just be something like, “can I give you a call sometime, I would really like to learn more about this whole ACA thing”.

 Just like with any other relationship, you can jump in with both feet, or you can get to know them a little at a time.
 Let the relationship grow at its’ own pace.
 The most important thing is, find someone in the ACA program that you can start talking to.
 Talk about how the program works, talk about what you are learning about yourself through the program.
 Talk about the things that confuse you about the program.
 Talk about the things that come up that upset you.
 JUST START TALKING!
 BREAK THAT “NO TALK” RULE!